hyperledger/indy-besu/indy-besu/docs/design/endorsement.md

 ### DID Ethr registry

-`did:ethr` allows using Ethereum addresses as identifier without prior its registration on the network, so that DID assume to be written by default.
+`did:ethr` allows using Ethereum addresses as identifier without prior its registration on the network.

+So that DID assume to be written by default -> endorsement is not needed.

-Endorsement is available to modify DID properties via the set of contract methods:
+Endorsement is needed to modify DID properties, what can be done using the set of existing contract methods:

 ```
 function setAttributeSigned(address identity, uint8 sigV, bytes32 sigR, bytes32 sigS, bytes32 name, bytes memory value, uint validity)